AzizBBB/Repo/README.md

 # Using Git/Github
-Practing using Git and Github along with VSCode
+Practicing using Git and Github along with VSCode